 3.2.3 Incidence of disease-like symptoms per treatment

 The incidence of disease-like symptoms on T. occidentalis are shown on Table 4.
 The total incidence of the symptoms per treatment ranged from 4.1% to 9.38%.
 Irrespective of treatment, there was a variation on the incidence of symptom types.
 Generally, not all symptom types were observed in all the treatments.
 The highest incidence per symptom type (9.38%) was recorded by Blistering and the least was 4.1%, recorded by necrosis and crinkling.
-Necrosis and crinkling were not observed on all treatment plots while all others occurred in all the different treatment plots (Table 4).
+Necrosis and crinkling were not observed on all treatment plots while all others occurred in all the treatment plots (Table 4).

 Table 4.
 Incidence of disease symptom types on T. occidentalis